 For more information on electromyograms in Boston, contact Frank Pedlow, MD today.

 Nerve Conduction Study

 Before the test, you may be given a hospital gown to wear.
 You lie on an exam table.
 For the nerve conduction study, some small, disc-shaped electrodes are taped on your skin.
 Very low levels of electricity are sent through these electrodes.
 A

 computer measures how quickly the signals pass from one electrode to another.

 For the needle electromyogram, a special needle is placed into one of your muscles.
 You relax the muscle, and then you contract it.
 The needle measures how much electricity your muscle generates.
 The needle may be put in several different muscles during your test.

 When your test is done, you can go home.
 Your muscles may feel tender for a few days.
 Your healthcare provider will study the results of your exam and will talk to you about them at a follow-up visit.

-If you are seeking an electromyogram, contact spine specialist Frank X. Pedlow’s office in Boston, MA today.
+If you are seeking an electromyogram, contact spine specialist Frank X. Pedlow, MD at our office in Boston, MA today.
 To schedule an appointment, contact our office by calling (617) 227-9300 or use our secure form.